NGO Experts Logo

 It refers to a non-profit entity registered under Section 8 of the Companies Act, 2013, focused on social welfare, education, or charity, with stricter governance and legal benefits.

-Q3: Which type of non-profit organisation is preferred by corporate donors?
+Q3: Which type of organisation is preferred by corporate donors?

-Section 8 companies are usually preferred by CSR programs and institutional funders due to their regulatory transparency and central government approval.
+CSR programs and institutional funders usually prefer Section 8 companies due to their regulatory transparency and central government approval.

 Q4: What are the compliance differences between an NGO and a Section 8 company?

-Section 8 companies require regular annual audits and ROC filings, while trusts and societies also have to get their annual audit.
+Section 8 companies are required to undergo regular annual audits and ROC filings, while trusts and societies also require annual audits.

 Q5: Can a Section 8 company receive foreign funding?